-- Share information about upcoming foster and adoption awareness-raising events, celebrations, orientation sessions, and other events for prospective foster and adoptive parents, supplementing an agency's other outreach and communication methods. - Share child welfare facts and data that would be interesting to families and to the general public. - Feature profiles of children who are waiting to be adopted to help prospective parents learn more about children in foster care who are available for adoption from an agency (Note: Only do this with the child caseworker's approval and on a case-by-case basis with appropriate preparation of the child).
-More information on this strategy can be found in the AdoptUSKids Facebook 201 and Twitter 201 guides.6 - Make it easier for families to find out about the resources an agency has to offer by sharing information and links to resources for foster, adoptive, and kinship families about parenting children with special needs; participating in parent support groups; accessing services and support from the agency; and other information that will be helpful to families. - Post links to news stories about an agency and other stories about foster care and adoption- highlighting these stories can help an agency be seen as a resource for both current and prospective foster, adoptive, and kinship families. - Provide answers to common questions from prospective foster and adoptive parents-this provides both a service to families currently working with an agency and to prospective parents who see the information as well. - Post success stories about foster, adoptive, and kinship families, and youth who were formerly in foster care, which can help in recruitment and retention efforts.
+- Share information about upcoming foster and adoption awareness-raising events, celebrations, orientation sessions, and other events for prospective foster and adoptive parents, supplementing an agency's other outreach and communication methods. - Share child welfare facts and data that interest families and the general public. - Feature profiles of children who are waiting to be adopted to help prospective parents learn more about children in foster care who are available for adoption from an agency (Note: Only do this with the child caseworker's approval and on a case-by-case basis with appropriate preparation of the child).
+More information on this strategy can be found in the AdoptUSKids Facebook 201 and Twitter 201 guides.6 - Make it easier for families to find out about the resources an agency has to offer by sharing information and links to resources for foster, adoptive, and kinship families about parenting children with special needs, participating in parent support groups, accessing services and support from the agency, and other helpful information. - Post links to news stories about an agency and other stories about foster care and adoption.
+Highlighting these stories can help an agency be seen as a resource for current and prospective foster, adoptive, and kinship families. - Provide answers to common questions from prospective foster and adoptive parents-this provides both a service to families currently working with an agency and prospective parents who also see the information. - Post success stories about foster, adoptive, and kinship families, and youth who were formerly in foster care, which can help recruitment and retention efforts.
 (Note: Only do this with permission from the families and youth involved, following best practices for protecting individuals' privacy). - Link to commonly needed forms and information for foster, adoptive, and kinship families, including details about foster care, adoption subsidy, or guardianship payments; respite care providers; parent group meetings; and other information that will be helpful to families.
-(Note: It is becoming more
+(Note: It is becoming more common for people to ask for this kind of information via Facebook instead of looking on a website or contacting an agency by phone or email).

-3 Sources: AdoptUSKids Facebook 101 for Child Welfare Professionals: An Introduction to Using Facebook to Reach Foster, Adoptive, and Kinship Families and AdoptUSKids Twitter 101 for Child Welfare Professionals: An Introduction to Using Twitter to Reach Foster, Adoptive, and Kinship Families
+3 Sources: AdoptUSKids Facebook 101 for Child Welfare Professionals: An Introduction to Using Facebook to Reach Foster, Adoptive, and Kinship Families and AdoptUSKids Twitter 101 for Child Welfare Professionals: An Introduction to Using Twitter to Reach Foster, Adoptive, and Kinship Families.